xkollar/xkollar.github.io/data/posts/2026-02-15-yelling-at-ai.markdown

 my brain.
 And let's say I can keep that framing contained: one mode for computers, another for people.

-And there is precedent for this.
-Even with traditional programming languages, the code looks different based on whether it is meant to be executed by a machine (optimized and architecture dependent) or read by a human.
+And there is a precedent for this.
+Even with traditional programming languages, the code looks different based on whether it is meant to be executed by a machine (optimized and architecture-dependent) or read by a human.
 Is it study material?
 A proof of concept?
 An expression of an idea shared between domain experts or researchers?